JosBogan/CodeTest/README.md

 Once all of the order table functionality was done, the section for sub/totals was relatively straightforward as any data modified in the table would update the `props` being passed into the cost calculations.
 I used `axios`

 For me the most interesting part of this code test was the incrementing of the quantity using buttons.
-I had a couple of different variations, one of which condensed the input `onChange` function and the button `onClick` into one function, another directly modified state.
-I decided however, that the code read better if they were seperated and and if the state was driven only by the value of the input.
-I also ran into the issue that `stepUp` and `stepDown` don't automatically trigger the `onChange` event, so I had to run that function manually and pass in the input that I'd stored with `useRef`.
-I also may have gone a bit overboard in my efforts to ensure that a user can't input a value of under 1 or over 10 as some of my initial tests gave the user the ability to type in any number, which dynamically changed the cost, causing potential issues.
+I had a couple of different variations, one of which condensed the input `onChange` function and the button `onClick` into one function, another called `stepUp` and `stepDown` on an input stored in `useRef`.
+I decided however, that the code read better if they were seperated and and for the buttons to directly modify state.

+I also may have gone a bit overboard in my efforts to ensure that a user can't input a value of under 1 or over 10 as some of my initial versions gave the user the ability to type in any number.
+Whilst I had an `onBlur` to ensured the quantity always ended up between 1-10, becuase my input event was `onChange`, the user could still type any number they wanted and see the cost either skyrocket or go negative as long as they didn't click out of the input.